 Pallet rack is available in both structural and roll-formed steel.
-In this tutorial you’ll learn the differences of each including how they are constructed and ideal uses.
+Watch this tutorial to learn the differences of each including how they are constructed and ideal uses (2-minutes, 47-seconds).

 Welcome to this edition of Total Warehouse Tutorials.
 This week we will be discussing the differences between structural and roll formed rack.